wx-csy/linux-utils/README.md

 crepl
 ------
-A simple read-eval-write loop for C programming language.
+A simple read-eval-print loop for C programming language.
 Use gcc as compiler.

 - A line beginning with "int " is considered as a function that returns `int`;
 - Otherwise it is considered as an expression of type `int`;